-Attention deficit hyperactive disorder (ADHD)—sometimes referred to as ADD—is a common but little-understood disorder that seems to occur most in children.
-Symptoms of the disorder include challenges with concentration, short attention span, hyperactivity, and impulsivity.
+ADHD (attention deficit hyperactive disorder)and ADD (Attention deficit disorder) are common but little-understood disorders that seem to occur most in children.
+Symptoms of the disorder include challenges with concentration, poor school grades, short attention span, hyperactivity, and impulsivity.

 Although the traditional method of treating ADHD involves a combination of psychotherapy and medication, it’s important to remember that people have varying responses to different forms of treatment, which is why there is no such thing as a one-size-fits-all approach to treating the disorder.
 Likewise, the multiple medications designed for treating ADHD/ADD also produce different side effects, ranging from anxiety and insomnia to reduced appetite and irritability.